Student Accommodation privacy notice

 We take appropriate steps to ensure that personal information is processed, secured, and transferred according to applicable law.
 In some cases, we may need to disclose or transfer your personal information within NTU or to third parties in areas outside of your home country.

-NTU shall ensure that your personal information transferred to countries outside of the EEA is adequately protection by transferring the personal information on terms of the current standard data protection clauses adopted by the European Commission.
+NTU shall ensure that your personal information transferred to countries outside of the EEA is adequately protected by transferring the personal information in compliance with International Data Transfer Agreement requirements and relevant addendums to the European Commission’s standard contractual clauses.

 This means, your rights and protection remain with your data, i.e.: we use approved contractual clauses, multiparty data transfer agreements, intragroup agreements, and other measures designed to ensure that the recipients of your personal information protect it.
 If you would like to know more about our data transfer practices, please contact our Data Protection Officer.